JungwonHur-April/business_analytics_foundations_and_projects/visualizaion/metric_hierarchy_dashboard/README.md

 ![Metric Hierarchy Dashboard Overview](metric_hierarchy_dashboard_overview.png)

 # Business Question
-- When total sales change month-over-month, are those changes driven more by an increase in orders and customers, or by higher spending per customer and per order?
+- When total sales change MoM, are those changes driven more by an increase in orders and customers, or by higher spending per customer and per order?
 - How do these mechanisms vary across product categories?

 # Dashboard